signl4/docs/integrations/n8n/n8n.md

 # SIGNL4 Integration with n8n

+[n8n](https://n8n.io/) is a free and open workflow automation tool.
+It helps you to automate your daily tasks, synchronize data, or to react to certain events.
+The platform offers various integrations and helps you to create your own no-code / low-code workflows in no time.
+Pairing the n8n platform with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.

 SIGNL4 is a mobile alert notification app for powerful alerting, alert management and mobile assignment of work items.
 Get the app at [https://www.signl4.com](https://www.signl4.com/).

 In the workflow below we send information from a file to SIGNL4.
 For example, this can be data from a monitoring tool.